tianjianh/CSCI-596-Final-Project-Fall-2021/README.md

 For the multiplication of two n by n matrices:

-• With either 32-bit or 64-bit floating point, GFLOPS converges when n reaches the magnitude of 10e3.
-Accelerate has slightly lower GFLOPS than the other two.
+• With either 32-bit or 64-bit floating point, GFlops converges when n reaches the magnitude of 10e3.
+Accelerate has slightly lower GFlops than the other two.

 • When MKL, Accelerate and OpenBLAS are compared across various benchmarks, we notice the following: